 However, an employment agreement for a permanent employee may be made orally or in writing.
-If the former, the employer must issue a letter to the employee confirming the permanent employment.
+In the former case, the employer must issue a letter to the employee confirming the permanent employment.
 The appointment letter must contain:

 - name and address of the employee;

 - starting date of employment;

 - · type of work; and

 - the wage.